getify/You-Dont-Know-JS/types & grammar/ch2.md

 **Note:** `42.` is pretty uncommon, and probably not a great idea if you're trying to avoid confusion when other people read your code.
 But it is, nevertheless, valid.

-By default, most numbers will be outputted as base-10 decimals, with trailing fractional `0`s removed.
+By default, most `number`s will be outputted as base-10 decimals, with trailing fractional `0`s removed.
 So:

 ```js
 var a = 42.300;